-We are Your Medicare Supplement Experts
+We Are Your Medicare Supplement Independent Agents

 We know deciding on a Medicare Supplement insurance policy can be daunting.
 Don’t let it scare you.
-The independent agents at Braden Insurance Agency in Louisville, KY represent several different insurance companies to ensure you understand your options and get the coverage you need.
+The independent Medicare agents at Braden Insurance Agency in Louisville, KY represent several different insurance companies to ensure you understand your options and get the coverage you need.
 Some of these companies include…

 - United Healthcare